SwellDB/SwellDB/README.md

 ## Key Features

 - **🔄 Dynamic Table Generation**
-  Automatically synthesizes tables on-the-fly from queries and schema prompts — no need for preloaded data.
+  Automatically synthesizes tables on-the-fly from queries and schema prompts.
+No need for preloaded data.

 - **🌐 Multi-Source Integration**
   Combines data from: